-This is from the glory days of 2009 during the great financial crisis, which seems similar to the Pandemic Response of 2020.
+This is from the glory days of 2009.
+This period was during the great financial crisis.
+It seems similar to the Pandemic Response of 2020.

-The bank of Canada took the last step before making money absolutely free yesterday by lowering it’s key overnight interest rate to 0.25%.
-For someone who remembers 15% interest rates, this is an astounding turn of events, that I have no idea how long will last or whether it is a good or a bad thing.
+The bank of Canada took the last step before making money almost free yesterday.
+They lowered their key overnight interest rate to 0.25%.
+For someone who remembers 15% interest rates, this is an astounding turn of events.
+I have no idea how long this will last.
+I also have no idea whether it is a good or a bad thing.

 Deteriorating credit conditions have spread quickly through trade, financial, and confidence channels.
 While more aggressive monetary and fiscal policy actions are underway across the G20, measures to stabilize the global financial system have taken longer than expected to enact.
 As a result, the recession in Canada will be deeper than anticipated, with the economy projected to contract by 3.0 per cent in 2009.

-Yup, they are now saying that Canada’s anticipated early recovery is now only planned to happen in Q4 of this year, if not later, so keep that one in mind when making your big financial plans.
+Yup, they are now saying that Canada's anticipated early recovery is planned to happen in Q4 of this year.
+It might even be later.
+So, keep that in mind when making your big financial plans.

 What About Inflation?